Skip to content

 About the event

-On the 20th of March 2023 from 10:00 to 11:30 CET or 16:00-17:30 GMT+7, the book “Environmental Governance in Indonesia” will be launched.
-This event is endorsed by Earth System Governance, Utrecht University, RCCC Universitas Indonesia, BRIN RI, Faculty of Geography, Universitas Gadjah Mada, and KAGEGAMA.
-We are planning a hybrid event with physical attendance in Utrecht and online (via Microsoft Teams).
-Four experts on environmental governance will discuss the book and highlight the main takeaways from this book in a panel.
-Following the panel, there will be a discussion session with editors, chapters’ authors, and participants.
+On the 20th of March 2023 from 10:00 to 11:30 CET or 16:00-17:30 GMT+7, the book “Environmental Governance in Indonesia” was launched.
+This event was endorsed by the Earth System Governance Project, Utrecht University, RCCC Universitas Indonesia, BRIN RI, Faculty of Geography, Universitas Gadjah Mada, and KAGEGAMA.
+The event was hybrid, with physical attendance in Utrecht and online (via Microsoft Teams).
+Four experts on environmental governance discussed the book and highlighted the main takeaways from this book in a panel.
+Following the panel, there was a discussion session with editors, chapters’ authors, and participants.

 Speakers